 When you’re running a support team, you need to consider your customers’ favorite channels without sacrificing the quality of their experience.
 Here’s how to strike that balance with a multichannel strategy that works for your team.

 Plenty of teams want an all-in-one, omnichannel solution that handles every possible channel and internal tool they might need.
 The idea of a one-and-done, set-it-and-forget-it support solution is certainly appealing.

 But there are trade-offs to putting all your eggs in the omnichannel basket — primarily, that it’s very difficult for a single tool to be great at everything it does.
 While everything is built in, your team and your customers probably aren’t enjoying the best possible experience.

 On the other hand, it can be a real pain to customize (and, let’s be honest, pay for) a support stack entirely from scratch — your help desk from one vendor, your chat support from another, your voicemail system from another, and your help documentation maintained by another internal team you have to bug every time you want to update an article.
 That’s too much.

 We believe there’s a happy middle ground, and we believe in prioritizing the best possible customer experience over the most features.

-The most successful support teams choose a rock-solid, easy-to-use help desk that supports their core capabilities.
-We’ve built a product line to serve as the user-friendly hub of a multi-stack ecosystem — delightful-to-use help desk software with great reporting capabilities, a customizable knowledge base, and powerful self-service embed tools — which allow teams to deliver consistent, efficient customer support.
+The most successful support teams choose rock-solid, easy-to-use customer service software that supports their core capabilities.
+We’ve built a product line to serve as the user-friendly hub of a multi-stack ecosystem — a delightful-to-use shared inbox with great reporting capabilities, a customizable knowledge base, and powerful live chat — which allow teams to deliver consistent, efficient customer support.